dokku/dokku-letsencrypt/README.md

 ```

 ## Usage

+The app which is obtaining a letsencrypt certificate must already be deployed and accessible over the internet (i.e. in the browser) in order to add letsencrypt to your app.
+This plugin will fail to apply for an app that has otherwise only been created.

 Obtain a Let's encrypt TLS certificate for app `myapp` (you can also run this command to renew the certificate):